ruma-parveen/Amazon-Clone/README.md

-# project-1
+# Amazon-Clone
-This is my first project
+This is my first HTML and CSS project.
 <br>
 Author - Ruma Parveen